krisrs1128/LFBCR/analysis/data/derived_data/README.md

-This is the folder where bootstrap regions and figures will be saved.
+This is the folder where the Procrustes aligned sample coordinates will be saved.